Best Selling Gifts

 Share The Load

-What’s summer fun without food?
+What’s a summer gathering without food?
 If you love cooking and have the time, go for it!
 Otherwise, consider this: everyone loves a potluck!
 You get to spend less energy on food prep and more on connecting with people.
 Guests often ask how they can help and this gives them an opportunity to contribute.
 And who knows?
 They may share a favorite family recipe that everyone goes home with!
 Remember, strong bonds often have humble beginnings.
 God uses even the most ordinary things to help us grow lasting relationships.

 Have Some Fun